khunspoonzi/pr/README.md

 Where:

-- c = indicates whether to add a bullet point before the content `bool`
+- b = indicates whether to add a bullet point before the content `bool`

 - bc = desired bullet character `str`